 Holiday frequently asked questions and essential information.

-In response to the Coronavirus (Covid-19) outbreak, the elevated travel restrictions, government advisements, and most importantly, to ensure the safety of each one of our guests, Cosmos is voluntarily and temporarily pausing global operations for travel through 31 December 2020.
-A limited number of domestic tours will still operate this year.
+In response to the Coronavirus (Covid-19) outbreak, the elevated travel restrictions, government advisements, and most importantly, to ensure the safety of each one of our guests, Cosmos is voluntarily and temporarily pausing global operations for travel through 31 March 2021.

 Our team will be in touch with guests affected by this suspension in order to adjust their plans for future travel.
 There is no need for you to call us.